DhyeyMavani2003/dhyeymavani2003.github.io/README.md

-# dhyeymavani2003.github.io - Personal Website: dhyeymavani.com
+# Dhyey Mavani's Personal Website Repository: dhyeymavani.com

-This is the repository for my personal website.

 Thanks to Nishant Mishra for allowing me to get inspiration from his repository.